liuxin0824/ComSD/README.md

 ### CIC (baseline)

 CIC is able to produce dynamic movements, but the generated skills are **indistinguishable and homogeneous**.
-It can't generate behaviors at other activity levels.
+In addition, it can't generate behaviors at other activity levels.
 All the behaviors are trying to dynamically flip. **(high state exploration, low skill diversity)**